 Merchant cash advance (MCA): An MCA is a loan backed by your daily deposits in your merchant credit account.
 You’ll get a lump sum up front, then the lender will take a cut of your credit deposits until the total loan is paid off with interest.

 Net profit.
 This is your business’s total profit after deducting any expenses incurred in the creation and dissemination of the product or service.
 For example, if a cup of coffee costs $1 to make and you sell it for $10, your net profit is $9.
 Gross profit, on the other hand, would be $10 because, in calculating gross profit, you ignore all expenses.

 Personal credit score.
-A personal credit score is a number that represents an individual’s credit history.
+A personal credit score, or FICO score, is a number that represents an individual’s credit history.
 Small-business owners should avoid leveraging their personal scores for business financing because it will put their personal assets at risk should they default on the loan.

 Principal.
 Principal is the amount of money being borrowed.
 This number excludes the interest rate and other fees.